kushidesign/kushi/README.md

  ;; Optionally defined your own breakpoint scale to override ;; kushi's default breakpoint scale.
+ ;; This must be a vector of kwargs, not a map.
  :media [:2xl {:max-width :1536px}
          :xl {:max-width :1280px}
          :lg {:max-width :1024px}